okohll/abdocs/content/docs/workflows/send-email.md

 > That’s it!
 Note when testing, we recommend setting the “To:” value to your own email address, just until you’re sure everything’s working properly.

+### Including attachments
+If you add a file field to the view, it will be added to the outgoing email as an attachment.
+Note the ID field for the file field's parent table also needs to be present, which should happen automatically.

 ## Rich text (HTML) emails
 HTML emails can now be sent by apps built on the Agilebase platform.
 That means that your company can send out branded, rich-text emails (with attachments) to customers, suppliers and anyone else you deal with.